CMU-17-214/s2024/labs/lab01.md

 ![img](figures/vscode-run.png)

-To run a program go to the Main class (`Main.java`), you should see a *Run | Debug* prompt above the main method.
+To run a program go to the main class (`Main.java`), you should see a *Run | Debug* prompt above the main method.
 Click *Run*.
 You will be able to view the run result at the bottom.
 You can interact with this program by replying on the console and hitting “enter”.

 Alternatively, you can open the `Main.java` file and then open the *Run and Debug* tab on the left sidebar (4th from the top).
 Pressing Run and Debug will have the same effect as pressing Debug on the prompt above the main method.